Strategy & Tactics: World War II iPad Review

 Relive the greatest battles of WWII in this grand strategy masterpiece.
 Take command of the Axis to conquer Europe - then command the armies of the USSR and Allies to retake it.

 In Strategy & Tactics: World War II, you battle impressive AI enemies in three campaigns with a classic turn-based battle system and serried ranks of historically-accurate troops.
 Fight your way through eighteen missions with an exсiting storyline and charismatic characters across Europe, Asia and Africa, research new technologies to improve your troops and build industry, and lead your armies to victory.

-If you manage to finish all that,there are also skirmish games, several classic scenarios, plus hot seat and WiFi multiplayer modes to play, including between various different smartphones and tablets.
+If you manage to finish all that,there are also skirmish games, several classic scenarios, plus hot seat mode to play.
 All this displayed, in a highly-detailed, powerful but simple to understand interface.

 The following content is available in free version:

 - 3 Missions of Axis Campaign - "The Birth of Tragedy";

 - One Skirmish mode map with fixed game settings;

 - "The Decline of the West", "The Reds in the UK" game scenarios;